z669016/adventofcode-2019/README.md

 location for each section of the map.
 So the structure is a little different, but the algorithm itself is basically the same.

+## Day 19
+The ```Drone``` class takes an int code program and is able to determine the state for a coordinate (```Point```) by running the program and provining the X and Y coordinate as input values.
+The very first test run show, you need to initialize the programs memory for each run, as the program throws an error when you try to run it again reusing the state (memory) it had after a previous run.

 ## intcode
 An ```Address``` class is used to represent a memory address.